Boyen86/alliander-cr-test/README.md

 ![connectivity-densify-splitcontainerwithsplit](10.png)

 <strong>Assignment 3:</strong>
-Create a SplitContainerRecipe class that will densify a collection of nodes to a split container:
+Create a solution that can perform a SplitContainerRecipe that will densify a collection of nodes to a split container:
 * The input for the densify method is in the format of the data structure defined in assignment 1
-* The output of the densify method is in the format of the data structure defined in assignment 1
+* The output should be compatible with the data structure as defined in assignment 1.
   * this should include a "split" node for each split in the input
   * this should include the asset nodes pointing towards the split nodes.
   * this should include a "container" node for each chain of consecutive topology nodes that does not split